© Robin Rankin Willis

 The problem in general

 Every genealogist knows that many family trees on the internet aren’t worth the paper it would take to print them.
-Mistakes abound.
-Perhaps the most serious rookie mistake one can make is to import data from someone else’s family tree without doing independent research to confirm it.
+Perhaps the most serious rookie mistake a family history researcher can make is to import data from someone else’s family tree without confirming it with independent research.

 I wish I had remembered that and deleted those names before I forwarded the chart.
 The website administrator replied with a blistering email excoriating me for perpetuating a fiction which all serious researchers had long since discarded.
 My screen and my red face were both too hot to touch when I read that email.

 The fact is that all family history researchers make mistakes, even without naïvely adopting someone else’s data.
 It is the nature of the hobby.
 Original records are incomplete or the courthouse burned down entirely, handwriting is faded, blurry or just lousy, and our ancestors tended to recycle the same given names ad nauseam, producing an error called “same name confusion.”
 Other mistakes are perpetrated and then perpetuated by the aura of accuracy that accompanies information that makes it into print.
 If a printed history states, e.g., that Joseph Rankin of New Castle County, Delaware (1704-1764) had a son named Samuel Rankin who married Eleanor (“Ellen”) Alexander, that particular “fact” is thenceforth cast in concrete.
-That is so despite the lack of any supporting evidence whatsoever in actual records, as is precisely the case with Joseph’s reputed son Samuel.
+That is so despite the lack of any supporting evidence whatsoever in actual records and y-DNA tests that disprove a genetic relationship.
+That is precisely the case with Joseph and Samuel.

 Some mistakes are just simple errors exacerbated by a dose of carelessness.
 Who can believe an ancestry chart asserting that a woman who was born between 1740 and 1743 was the mother of a man born in 1749?
 Or a chart saying that a man married Miss Smith months after he was already dead and his will probated?
 Happens all the time.